Nuitka: Converting Python Scripts to Binary on Linux

 pip install nuitka

-If your system lacks a C compiler (such as gcc
+If your system lacks a C compiler (such as gcc), install it using the following command (for Ubuntu):

 sudo apt update && sudo apt install -y gcc g++